How to Apply

 Dates and Recommended Deadlines

 North Park accepts applications throughout the year.
-However, for your best chance at being accepted to North Park and receiving the best financial aid package available you should take note of important dates and recommended deadlines.
+For your best chance at being accepted to North Park and receiving the best financial aid package available, take note of these important dates and recommended deadlines.

 Before you begin your application, you should determine what type of undergraduate student you will be.
 Indicating your correct "student type" will ensure you get all the questions and application fields you need.

 - Most students going to college right after high school will apply as first-year students.

 - If you have taken courses at a two- or four-year school, and have 12 or more semester hours of college credit to transfer to North Park as a traditional undergraduate student, you should apply as a transfer student (see "Special Situations" below for other transfer options for nursing and adult learners).

 - If you are coming to school in the United States on a student visa, you will be an international student—either international first-year, international transfer, or international exchange.